Historically black colleges and universities: Racial diversity post-2000

-According to the U.S. News & World Report Best Colleges 2011 edition, the proportion of white American students at Langston University was 12%; at Shaw University, 12%; at Tennessee State University, 12%; at the University of Maryland Eastern Shore, 12%; and at North Carolina Central University, 10%.
-The U.S. News & World Report's statistical profiles indicate that several other HBCUs have relatively significant percentages of non–African American student populations consisting of Asian, Hispanic, white American, and foreign students.
+According to the U.S. News & World Report Best Colleges 2011 edition, the proportion of White American students at Langston University was 12%; at Shaw University, 12%; at Tennessee State University, 12%; at the University of Maryland Eastern Shore, 12%; and at North Carolina Central University, 10%.
+The U.S. News & World Report's statistical profiles indicate that several other HBCUs have relatively significant percentages of non–African American student populations consisting of Asian, Hispanic, White American, and foreign students.

 Special academic programs

 HBCU libraries have formed the HBCU Library Alliance.
-That alliance, together with Cornell University, have a joint program to digitize HBCU collections.
+Together with Cornell University, the alliance has a joint program to digitize HBCU collections.
 The project is funded by the Andrew W. Mellon Foundation.
-Additionally, more historically black colleges and universities are offering online education programs.
-As of November 23, 2010, nineteen historically black colleges and universities offer online degree programs.
-The growth in these programs is driven by partnerships with online educational entrepreneurs like Ezell Brown.
+Additionally, more historically Black colleges and universities are offering online education programs.
+As of November 23, 2010, nineteen historically Black colleges and universities offer online degree programs.

 Intercollegiate sports

-NCAA Division I has two historically black athletic conferences: Mid-Eastern Athletic Conference and Southwestern Athletic Conference.
+NCAA Division I has two historically Black athletic conferences: Mid-Eastern Athletic Conference and Southwestern Athletic Conference.
 The top football teams from the conferences have played each other in postseason bowl games: the Pelican Bowl (1970s), the Heritage Bowl (1990s), and the Celebration Bowl (2015–present).
 These conferences are home to all Division I HBCUs except for Hampton University and Tennessee State University.
 Tennessee State has been a member of the Ohio Valley Conference since 1986, while Hampton left the MEAC in 2018 for the Big South Conference.
 In 2021, North Carolina A&T State University made the same conference move that Hampton made three years earlier (MEAC to Big South).
 Both Hampton and North Carolina A&T later moved their athletic programs to the Colonial Athletic Association and its technically separate football league of CAA Football; Hampton joined both sides of the CAA in 2022, while A&T joined the all-sports CAA in 2022 before joining CAA Football in 2023.

 The mostly HBCU Central Intercollegiate Athletic Association and Southern Intercollegiate Athletic Conference are part of the NCAA Division II, whereas the HBCU Gulf Coast Athletic Conference is part of the National Association of Intercollegiate Athletics.